danfuzz/samizdat/doc/language-guide/04-operators.md

 Comparisons in Samizdat are chainable: `x < y <= z` is the same as saying `(x < y) && (y <= z)` with the additional guarantee that `y` is only evaluated once.
+This falls naturally out of the value-or-void logic model of the language.

 #### Same-type comparison &mdash; `== != < > <= >=`

 These are the same-type comparison operators.
-These result in `false` if the two expressions are not of the same type.
-If they *are* of the same type, then the comparison result depends on the type.
+These result in `void` if the two expressions are not of the same type.
+If they *are* of the same type, then the comparison result depends on the type, yielding the right-hand value to represent logical-true.

+If the two expressions are of the same type, the result of the operator corresponds to the behavior of the library function `lowOrder` (see which).

-TODO: Expand on this.
+TODO: Expand on what's up with non-primitive types.

 #### Total-order comparison &mdash; `\== \!= \< \> \<= \>=`